drivo/mh-node/README.md

 or can be prepared with [Modify Headers Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/modify-headers/) and exported by the same tool.

-You are free to change the configuration on-the-fly without restaring the proxy. `mh-node' will load it automatically.
+You are free to change the configuration on-the-fly without restaring the proxy. `mh-node` will load it automatically.

 Run
 ----------------